Bethel, Wisconsin: Settlement

 Bethel was established in 1899 as a Seventh-day Adventist education and religious community.
 The land had belonged to the Lyman Lumber Company.
 Lyman offered 200 acre to the S.D.A.'s Wisconsin conference if they would agree to buy an additional 800 acres of Lyman land.
 The conference, then led by Elder William Covert, accepted the offer.
 Elder T.B.
 Snow was the first settler to arrive, initially living in a tent while he chopped trees, and writing home to his wife from "Camp Solitude."

-Snow's solitude didn't last long as he was soon joined by other settlers, students, and teachers.
+Snow's solitude proved short-lived as he was soon joined by other settlers, students, and teachers.
 Elder Covert himself moved to Bethel with his family to help develop the institution.
 The first frame building was a school, and a post office was established in 1899.
 In 1900 another frame building was completed which served as dormitory, church, church schoolhouse, store and post office.
 Other buildings followed.